Scavenger Hunt Ideas for Adults

 If you are planning a bachelor/bachelorette party, then a road trip scavenger hunt would be a great thing to go with and could REALLY provide some interesting photographic evidence (probably used for harmless blackmailing in the future!).
 Can you imagine the excitement of a mad night out on the town, or setting off in a car, with only the creator having a clue where the clues will lead.
 If you have a budget, you could even fly to a foreign city and race to complete a city scavenger hunt in a foreign land, before winding down with a beer, or a glass of wine, to ease into the night ... that is of course, if you don't decide to play your adult treasure hunt after all the wine ;-).

-Whatever you decide, just make it fun and test out your treasure hunt for adults before the big day.
+Whatever you decide, just make it fun and test out your scavenger hunt for adults before the big day.
 There is nothing worst than getting halfway through a game, only to find out the organizer has forgotten something vital.
 A test run can be fun with friends and family, while also ironing out any issues before you start out with your main group that the hunt is for.
+Also, by testing the clues before the main event, you'll likely get some inspiration of how to make things a bit more 'unique'.
+Maybe get some locals involved, a shop owner to provide false information, a vendor to scare the team ... it's only limited by your imagination (and maybe your group's sense of humour).

 © 2012 Brett Caulton